 We do not have any manufacturing facilities.
-Although we believe we have obtained sufficient losmapimod tablets from GSK to complete our ongoing Phase 2 clinical trials and that we have received a sufficient quantity of losmapimod API to complete further clinical trials in FSHD, we cannot be sure we have correctly estimated our drug product and API requirements or that such drug product or API will not expire before we want to use it.
+Although we believe we have obtained sufficient losmapimod tablets from GSK to complete our ongoing open label extension of our Phase 2b clinical trial of losmapimod for the treatment of FSHD and our ongoing Phase 2 open label clinical trial of losmapimod for the treatment of FSHD and that we have received a sufficient quantity of losmapimod API to complete further clinical trials in FSHD, we cannot be sure we have correctly estimated our drug product and API requirements or that such drug product or API will not expire before we want to use it.
 We have also engaged CMOs to prepare our own API and to manufacture losmapimod tablets.
 While we believe that we have all the necessary information from GSK to enable any required technology transfer to a CMO, there can be no assurances that we will be able to effect such transfer in a timely manner.